fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 >>> pi.write(4, 0)
 ```

-You could see that the level changes are detected immediately as you type in the python commands.
-Also check `htop` and you will see that the CPU usage of our demo program is just as low as around **20%**.
+You could see that the level changes are detected immediately as you type in the python commands!
+Also check `htop` and on my machine, the CPU usage of our demo program is just as low as around **20%**.
 With a lower sample rate like 5 us, the CPU usage is almost negligible.

 ## Conlusions and References

 As is mentioned at beginning of this article, there are lots of great code examples that use DMA. [pigpio](http://abyz.me.uk/rpi/pigpio/index.html) is the one that use most, and it provides DMA memory allocation implementaions using both `pagemap` and mailbox, as well as DMA delay implementations with both PCM and PWM.
 I haven't used [ServoBlaster](https://github.com/richardghirst/PiBits/tree/master/ServoBlaster) before, but it is probably the first to use PWM to generate accurate DMA delay, and [this stackoverflow post](https://stackoverflow.com/questions/50427275/raspberry-how-does-the-pwm-via-dma-work) may help you understand its code.
 [Wallacoloo's example](https://github.com/Wallacoloo/Raspberry-Pi-DMA-Example) (a bit outdated) and [hezller's demo](https://github.com/hzeller/rpi-gpio-dma-demo) are also great references.
+The ideas in this article is largely based on the above resources and explained according to my own understanding.